Minor (law): Medical

+Marriage, military service, or living separately from parents and managing one's own financial affairs usually mean emancipation.

+Drinking and gambling

+The legal drinking age was raised to 21 around the 1980s due to teen drunk driving cases protested by the Mothers Against Drunk Driving.
+The gambling age varies by state.
+So, in the context of alcohol or gambling, people under the age of 21 may also sometimes be referred to as minors.

+Enemy combatants

 The U.S. Department of Defense took the position that they would not consider "enemy combatants" held in extrajudicial detention in the Guantanamo Bay detainment camps minors unless they were less than sixteen years old.
 In any event, they separated only three of more than a dozen detainees under 16 from the adult prison population.
 Several dozen detainees between sixteen and eighteen were detained with the adult prison population.
 Now those under 18 are kept separate, in line with the age of majority and world expectations.

-Some states, including Florida, have passed laws that allow a person accused of an extremely heinous crime, such as murder, to be tried as an adult, regardless of age.
-These laws have been challenged by the American Civil Liberties Union.
-An estimated 250,000 youth are tried, sentenced, or incarcerated as adults every year across the United States.

 Emancipation of minors

 Emancipation of minors is a legal mechanism by which a minor is no longer under the control of their parents or guardians, and is given the legal rights associated with adults.
 Depending on country, emancipation may happen in different manners: through marriage, attaining economic self-sufficiency, obtaining an educational degree or diploma, or participating in a form of military service.
 In the United States, all states have some form of emancipation of minors.